Jako/stupidQuestion-evo/README.md

 Property | Description | Default
 ---- | ----------- | -------
-eFormOnBeforeFormParse | event funktion for eForm (will be called after the stupidQuestion event functions) | - eFormOnMailSent | event funktion for eForm (will be called after the stupidQuestion event functions) | - language | which language file is used | english template | template chunk for the stupid question form field | formcode.template.html in templates folder
+language | which language file is used | english template | template chunk for the stupid question form field | `formcode.template.html` in folder `templates`

 Notes:
 --------------------------------------------------------------------------------